Cougars leave no doubt, top Indians by 40 - Port Arthur News

 PNG (4-4, 3-2) closed out the scoring when Bost hit Grant Pearson on a 4-yard scoring strike to make the final score 54-14.

-Crosby (6-2, 5-0) put the game’s first points on the board on its opening drive of the game.
+Crosby (6-2, 5-0) put the game’s first points on the board on its opening drive .
 Branch hit Dunn on a 27-yard completion to put the ball at the PNG 30.
 The Indians defense stiffened and held the Cougars to a 35-yard field goal by Helburg.

 The Cougars defense flexed some muscle on the Indians’ next drive.
 Bost was sacked twice and PNG was forced to punt, which was blocked and gave Crosby the ball at the Indians 21.